rakeshpai/pi-gpio/README.md

 	sudo apt-get install nodejs npm

 The Raspberry Pi's GPIO pins require you to be root to access them.
 That's totally unsafe for several reasons.
-To get around this problem, you should use the excellent [gpio-admin](https://github.com/quick2wire/quick2wire-gpio-admin).
+To get around this problem, you should use the excellent [Wiring Pi GPIO utility](http://wiringpi.com/the-gpio-utility/).

-Do the following on your raspberry pi:
+Install Wiring Pi (which includes the tool) [as described on their website](http://wiringpi.com/download-and-install/):

-	git clone git://github.com/quick2wire/quick2wire-gpio-admin.git
+    git clone git://git.drogon.net/wiringPi
-	cd quick2wire-gpio-admin
+	cd wiringPi
-	make
-	sudo make install
-	sudo adduser $USER gpio

-After this, you will need to logout and log back in.
-[Details](http://quick2wire.com/2012/05/safe-controlled-access-to-gpio-on-the-raspberry-pi/), if you are interested.
+    ./build

 Next, ``cd`` to your project directory and use npm to install pi-gpio in your project.